reactjs/react.dev/beta/src/content/apis/react/useCallback.md

 In other words, `useCallback` caches a function between re-renders until its dependencies change.

----
+**Let's walk through an example to see when this is useful.**

-**To see how caching a function can help you optimize rendering, let's walk through an example.** Let's say that you're passing a `handleSubmit` function down from the `ProductPage` to the child `ShippingForm` component:
+Say you're passing a `handleSubmit` function down from the `ProductPage` to the `ShippingForm` component:

 ```js {5}
 function ProductPage({ productId, referrer, theme }) {